fardog/node-osx-audio/README.md

 ## Known Issues

 - There's an occasional issue where sound will record choppy, and doesn't seem to be a CPU or I/O issue.
-Usually, changing the input to another device and then back fixes the issue, but this is a bug that I'm tracking on.
+Usually, changing the input to another device and then back fixes the issue, but this is a bug that I'm tracking on. *(Seemingly resolved with v0.1.0)*

 ## Contributing